7 Best Renters Insurance Companies in Colorado 2026

 - Adding extra coverage for valuable items such as artwork, electronics, or jewelry is easy.

-- Renters insurance will pay for you to stay somewhere else if your apartment becomes uninhabitable.
+- Renters insurance will pay you to stay elsewhere if your apartment becomes uninhabitable.

 - Renters insurance provides personal liability coverage to protect you if someone is hurt in your rental unit.

-While you might not love the idea of adding an additional monthly expense to your budget, the average cost of renters insurance is about $15 per month.
+While you might not love adding monthly expenses to your budget, the average cost of renters insurance is about $15 per month.

-In return for paying your premium, you’ll get enough coverage to replace your personal belongings, pay for a place to stay if your apartment is uninhabitable, and protect yourself from personal liability.
+In return for paying your premium, you’ll get enough coverage to replace your belongings, pay for a place to stay if your apartment is uninhabitable and protect yourself from personal liability.

 What is the Average Cost of Renters Insurance in Colorado?